sakthivel005/DISTANCE-BETWEEN-TWO-POINTS/README.md

 To write a python program to find the distance two 2 points
 ## ALGORITHM:
 ### Step 1:
+From the problem  write the ponts in x axis separately

 ### Step 2:
+From the problem  write the ponts in y axis separately

 ### Step 3:
 Substitute the values in the distance formula  ![formula](/formula.jpg)

 ### Step 4:
+By using square function in math module we can take square root

 ### Step 5:
+print the output

 ### PROGRAM:
 ```
 import math as lawinya